 The creation of loyal brand advocates

 When you raise capital through the crowd, you create an audience that is literally invested in the success of your business.
 These individuals now have a real shared stake in the success of the business, and will often spread the word, purchase your products and do what they can to propel your business forward.
 With retail and wholesale investors engaging together, you might also walk away with some key strategic partners, insightful feedback and engaged stakeholders.
 For businesses, it’s a great way to reward your loyal customers as who better to invest and stand to profit from your success than those who backed you from the start.

 Equity crowdfunding is not just about raising capital, it’s also a marketing campaign helping to increase brand awareness and possibly customers.
 The role of marketing in equity crowdfunding cannot be overstated, and most companies will experience a variety of press coverage throughout their campaign.
 In addition, the wide audience reached through the Equitise network, even if they don’t elect to invest, can provide another excellent marketing opportunity.

 At Equitise we consider ourselves industry and stage agnostic.
 That means we are open to all types of companies, from fintechs to gold mines, from pre-revenue to profitable.
 Each company is assessed on its merits, and our variety of capital raising instruments allows us to utilise the most appropriate method for a given company.

 Our fee structure is transparent and clear, with no hidden fees along the way.
-We don’t demand a slice of equity for an unreasonable price, and value each company fairly and as accurately as possible.
+We don’t demand a slice of equity for an unreasonable price, valuing each company fairly and as accurately as possible.

 For investors and businesses, the list of benefits could go on and on.
 That’s not to say equity crowdfunding is without drawbacks and risks, and every deal must be objectively considered on its merits but we believe it's fantastic for investors, companies and innovation.
 If you have any questions at all, please do not hesitate to reach out.